-The VALUE attribute specifies the value of a particular member within the set.
+Specifies the value of a particular member within the set.
 If the VALUE attribute is omitted for the first member, a value of zero is used.
 If the VALUE attribute is omitted for any other member, the next greater integer value is used.

 The value in the given (or assumed) VALUE attribute must be an integer, can be signed, and must be strictly increasing.
-The value in the given (or assumed) VALUE attributed may also be specified as an XN constant.
+The value in the given (or assumed) VALUE attributed can also be specified as an XN constant.